awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-dolby-atmos-encoding.md

-# Using Dolby Atmos Encoding with AWS Elemental MediaConvert<a name="using-dolby-atmos-encoding"></a>
+# Using Dolby Atmos encoding with AWS Elemental MediaConvert<a name="using-dolby-atmos-encoding"></a>

 AWS Elemental MediaConvert can encode Dolby Digital Plus with Atmos channel\-based, immersive audio input channels\.